-I do not take roll in class, but attendance is necessary in the class to succeed.
-We cover an enormous amount of material and you cannot keep up without being here, participating, and taking notes.
-In addition, if you miss more than one pop quiz, it will begin to impact your grade directly, so please consider this when determining how you approach attendance.
-Make-up Tests: In the event that a student has a documented illness, the instructor may choose to offer a make-up test (no make-ups on pop quizzes).
-The student must make every effort to contact the instructor before the class meeting at which the test takes place and must provide verifiable documentation of illness.
-Other cases, including family emergencies, must be communicated to the instructor as soon as possible before the test and will be evaluated on a case by case basis.
-DIGITAL CITIZENSHIP We are surrounded by digital technologies from our phones and laptops to watches and headsets.
+We are surrounded by digital technologies from our phones and laptops to watches and headsets.
 While I do not ban technologies in the classroom, I do require good digital citizenship.
 What do I mean by this?
 Do not allow your digital devices to distract you - or others.
-Use your laptop to take notes - do not use it to watch videos or check facebook during class.
+Use your laptop to take notes - do not use it to watch videos, Twitch, check facebook, etc. during class.
 If you are near someone who is distracting you with digital technology use, please feel free to move or to ask politely for them to refocus on the classroom.
 I will also ask you to be responsible users of email - I am happy to answer your questions, but please do not use email as a substitute for paying attention in class and using Blackboard.

-SCHEDULE OF CLASS MEETINGS Please note, as the instructor for this course, I reserve the right to adjust this schedule in any way that serves educational needs.
-Week 1 1.
-January 16 Introduction: The Enlightenment and Democracy Ingersoll/Kostof, Chapter 14.1 and 14.2 2.
-January 18 The Industrial Revolution: The Reinvention of Architecture in the 19th century Ingersoll/Kostof, Chapter 14.3 and 15.3 Week 2 3.
-January 23 The Rise of Nationalism: Neo-classicism and Eclecticism in Europe Ingersoll/Kostof, Chapter 15.1 and 15.2 January 25 The Rise of the Metropolis: New Urban Forms + the Picturesque Ingersoll/Kostof, Chapter 16.1 and 16.3 PRACTICE QUIZ -- will take about 10 minutes at the beginning of class Week 3 5.
-January 30 American Architecture: From the log cabin to the skyscraper Ingersoll/Kostof, Chapter 17.2 6.
-February 1 The Birth of Modernism: Arts and Crafts and Art Nouveau Ingersoll/Kostof, Chapter 17.1 and 17.3 Conrads: Frank Lloyd Wright, "Work Song," cover page; Henri van de Velde, "Programme," 13 and "Credo," 18, Week 4 7.
-February 6 Make It New: The Modern Break with the Past Ingersoll/Kostof, Chapter 17.3 Conrads: Adolf Loos, "Ornament and Crime," 19-24; Paul Scheerbart, "Glass Architecture," 32-33; Sant'Elia and Marinetti, "Futurist Architecture," 34-38.
-8. February 8 America Between the Wars: Skyscrapers, Art Deco and Industrial Design Ingersoll/Kostof, Chapter 18.1 Week 5 February 13 Europe Between the Wars: The Search for a New Objectivity Ingersoll/Kostof, Chapter 18.2 Conrads: Walter Gropius, "Programme of the Staatliches Bauhaus in Weimar," 49 53 & "Principles of Bauhaus Production," 95-97; Theo van Doesburg, "Towards a plastic architecture," 78-80.
+SCHEDULE OF CLASS MEETINGS

+Please note, as the instructor for this course, I reserve the right to adjust this schedule in any way that serves educational needs.

+1. January 15 Introduction: The Enlightenment and Democracy Ingersoll/Kostof, Chapter 14.1 and 14.2 2.
+January 17 The Industrial Revolution: The Reinvention of Architecture in the 19 th century Ingersoll/Kostof, Chapter 14.3 and 15.3 Week 2 3.
+January 22 The Rise of Nationalism: Neo-classicism and Eclecticism in Europe Ingersoll/Kostof, Chapter 15.1 and 15.2 4.
+January 24 The Rise of the Metropolis: New Urban Forms + the Picturesque Ingersoll/Kostof, Chapter 16.1 and 16.3 PRACTICE QUIZ will take about 10 minutes at the beginning of class Week 3 3 5.
+January 29 American Architecture: From the log cabin to the skyscraper Ingersoll/Kostof, Chapter 17.2 6.
+January 31 For graduate students only: NO CLASS please go to the library and prepare a bibliography of sources for your research paper Week 4 7.
+February 5 The Birth of Modernism: Arts and Crafts and Art Nouveau Ingersoll/Kostof, Chapter 17.1 and 17.3 Conrads: Frank Lloyd Wright, "Work Song," cover page; Henri van de Velde, "Programme," 13 and "Credo," 18, 8.
+February 7 Make It New: The Modern Break with the Past Ingersoll/Kostof, Chapter 17.3 Conrads: Adolf Loos, "Ornament and Crime," 19-24; Paul Scheerbart, "Glass Architecture," 32-33; Sant'Elia and Marinetti, "Futurist Architecture," 34-38.
+Week !
+5 9.
+February 12 REVIEW